Healthcare from the Heart

 Our patients utilize a sliding-fee scale system to access our medical, dental and behavioral services.
 Through collaboration with our community partners, federal grants and generous donations from the people who share our heart, we make the world a better place.

-How can National Breast Cancer Awareness Month make a difference?
+How can Cervical Health Awareness Month make a difference?

-We can use this opportunity to spread the word about steps women can take to detect breast cancer early.
+We can use this opportunity to spread the word about important steps women can take to stay healthy.

 Here are just a few ideas:

 - Encourage women to get their well-woman visit this year.

 - Let women know that most insurance plans must cover well-woman visits and cervical cancer screening.
 This means that, depending on their insurance, women can get these services at no cost to them.